Data Protection Academy » Data Protection News » Italian data protection supervisory authority imposed 27.8 million fine

 - In a few cases, paper forms had to be filled in when a single consent form was available for various purposes including marketing.

-- The data breach management system was also found to be ineffective and there were no adequate implementation and management systems for the processing of personal data that did not comply with the requirements of the "Privacy by Design" corresponded.
+- The data breach management system also proved to be ineffective and there were no adequate implementation and management systems for the processing of personal data that did not meet the requirements of the "Privacy by Design" corresponded.

-- It was found that TIM's blacklists did not correspond to those of the contractors' call centres, and this also applied to the records of 'verbal orders' - i.e. contracts agreed over the telephone.
+- It was found that TIM's blacklists did not match those of the contractors' call centres, and this also applied to the records of "verbal orders" - i.e. contracts agreed over the phone.

 - The numbers of customers of other telephone operators that TIM received in its capacity as network operator were stored longer than legally permitted and used for marketing campaigns without the consent of the customers.